 The Power Management mode of a STA is selected by the PowerManagementMode parameter of the MLME-POWERMGT.request primitive.
 Once the STA updates its Power Management mode, the MLME shall issue an MLME-POWERMGT.confirm primitive indicating the success of the operation.

 To change Power Management modes, a STA shall inform the AP through a successful frame exchange as described in Annex G initiated by the STA and that includes an ACK frame or a BlockAck frame from the AP.
 The Power Management subfield(s) in the Frame Control field of the frame(s) sent by the STA in this exchange indicates the Power Management mode that the STA shall adopt upon successful completion of the entire frame exchange, except where it is reserved (see 8.2.4.1.7 (Power Management field)).
-The Power Management bit shall be ignored in frame exchanges initiated by the AP.
+The Power Management subfield in the Frame Control field shall be ignored in frame exchanges initiated by the AP.
 A non-AP STA shall not change power management mode using a frame exchange that does not receive an ACK or BlockAck from the AP, or using a BlockAckReq frame.

 NOTE—A PS-Poll frame exchange does not necessarily result in an ACK from the AP, so a non-AP STA cannot change power management mode using a PS-Poll frame.